L.A. Is My Lady

 L.A.
-Is My Lady is the 57th and final solo studio album by Frank Sinatra, released in 1984 and produced by Quincy Jones.
+Is My Lady is the fifty-seventh and final solo studio album by American singer Frank Sinatra, released in 1984 and produced by Quincy Jones.
 While the album was Sinatra's last (excluding the Duets albums), he recorded five further songs, only four of which have been officially released.

+Overview

-The album came after an album of duets between Sinatra and Lena Horne, instigated by Jones, was abandoned after Horne developed vocal problems and Sinatra, committed to other engagements, couldn't wait to record.
+The album came after an album of duets between Sinatra and Lena Horne, instigated by Jones, was abandoned after Horne developed vocal problems and Sinatra, committed to other engagements, could not wait to record.
 This was the first studio album Sinatra had recorded with Jones since 1964's It Might as Well Be Swing.

-The sessions were filmed, with a small audience, and released as Frank Sinatra: Portrait of an Album (1985).
-The documentary shows Sinatra meeting Michael Jackson for the first time, with Jones affectionately calling Jackson "Smelly".
+The studio sessions were filmed for a documentary, Frank Sinatra: Portrait of an Album, which also shows Sinatra meeting Michael Jackson for the first time.

-Singers Dean Martin, Donna Summer, Michael McDonald and Van Halen members David Lee Roth & Eddie Van Halen make cameo appearances in the video for "L.A.
-Is My Lady", which in turn made moderate rotation on the fledgling MTV Network.

-Despite its title, the album was mostly recorded in New York City.
-The album peaked at #58 on the Billboard 200, and #8 on the Top Jazz Albums chart.
+When L.A.
+Is My Lady was recorded, studio technology was very advanced and Sinatra could overdub the songs, but he preferred making his records by singing live with his musicians in real-time.

 One notable departure for Sinatra was the clear inclusion of synthesizers on the title track.